cs1302uga/cs1302-tutorials/inheritance/inheritance.md

    for the `Animal` and `Dog` classes.

-1. Modify `Dog.java` so that the `Dog` constructor invokes the parent constructor, specifying `Canis` and `Lupus Familiaris` as the genus and species names, respectively.
+1. Modify `Dog.java` so that the `Dog` constructor invokes the parent constructor, specifying `"Canis"` and `"Lupus Familiaris"` as the genus and species names, respectively.
 This is similar to what was done in the first example video.

    **Since `genus` and `species` are declared with `private` visibility, you cannot do the following:**